juanicenteno/juanicenteno/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I'm a passionate Web Developer specialized in React.js.
+I'm a passionate Web Developer.
 I love building modern, interactive, and user-friendly web applications.

-I also have experience working with databases, SQL (MySQL) and NoSQL (MongoDB).
-In addition, I'm proficient in Node.js, which allows me to work on full-stack projects.
+I also have experience working with databases, SQL (MySQL).

 My skills also include CSS, where I focus on crafting responsive and visually appealing designs, and SEO, ensuring websites are optimized for search engines.